DavidHavl/DhErrorLogging/README.md

 In matter of settings, the following has been deprecated:
 ['dherrorlogging']['priority']
 You can easily re-enable this functionality if you use your own logger implementation.

+## Contributing

+Want to make it better or more polished?
+Feel free to send pull request.
+I am always happy to collaborate with others or listen to a feedback.

+## TODO:
+- Tests.
+Yes it is boring to code, but necessary.